 Generally, female bald eagles are about 25% larger than males.

-But eagle sizes, which are typically given as body weight, vary throughout the species range.
+But bald eagle size, which is typically given as body weight, varies throughout the species range.

-Northern eagles are so big that males are as big or bigger than southern females.
+Northern eagles are so big that males there are as big or bigger than southern females.